-As at December 31, 2017, the Company had negative working capital of \$44,147 (March 31, 2016 - \$393,410).
-The Company expects that the IPO will raise aggregate gross proceeds of a minimum of \$1,500,000 through the sale of 7,500,000 units at \$0.20 per unit, and up to a maximum of \$2,000,000 through the sale of 10,000,000 units at \$0.20 per unit.
-Each unit will consist of one common share of the Company and on one common share purchase warrant.
-The Company also has granted 1,655,000 incentive stock options, of which 765,000 are exercisable as at December 31, 2017 to management, directors, consultants, and an advisor of the Company pursuant to the Company's stock option plan which could generate additional cash if exercised.
+As at March 31, 2018, the Company had a working capital of \$1,430,239 (March 31, 2017 - \$393,410).
+During the year ended March 31, 2018 the Company completed its IPO raising gross proceeds of \$2,000,000 through the sale of 10,000,000 units at \$0.20 per unit.
+Each unit consists of one common share of the Company and on one common share purchase warrant.
+Total share issue costs paid as part of the IPO was \$462,887 including the cash commission of \$140,000 to Haywood, a corporate finance fee of \$25,000, and other costs totaling \$297,887.
+The Company raised an additional \$76,500 through the sale of equity prior to the IPO.

+The Company has granted 2,355,000 incentive stock options, of which 1,777,500 are exercisable as at March 31, 2018 to management, directors, consultants, and an advisor of the Company pursuant to the Company's stock option plan which could generate additional cash if exercised.
 See "Risks and Uncertainties" in this MD&A for risks related to the Company's ability to obtain sources of funding.
 PEMC has no fixed cash payment obligations on any of it projects.
 In order to maintain its properties in good standing, the Company is required to make minimal maintenance payments; however, these can be terminated at any time without penalty once an option agreement is cancelled, or mineral title is dropped.
-There has been no change in approach to managing capital in the past nine months.
-With the funds expected from the pending IPO, the Company believes it will have sufficient capital to fund its administrative and exploration expenditures for the next twelve months.
+There has been no change in approach to managing capital in the past twelve months and the Company believes it will have sufficient capital to fund its administrative and exploration expenditures for the next twelve months.

-The Company is not subject to externally imposed capital requirements as at December 31, 2017
+The Company is not subject to externally imposed capital requirements as at March 31, 2018.

-As at December 31, 2017, the Company had cash of \$41,246.
+As at March 31, 2018, the Company had cash of \$1,493,234.
 Management of cash balances is conducted in-house based on internal investment guidelines.
 Cash is deposited with major Canadian financial institutions.
 Cash required for immediate operations is held in a chequing account and excess funds may be invested in accordance with the Company's capital resource objectives.

-Cash used in Operating Activities
+Cash Used in Operating Activities

-Cash used in operations was \$345,571 for the nine months ended December 31, 2017 (2016 - \$161,837) and represents expenditures primarily on mineral property exploration and general and administrative expenses for both periods.
+Cash used in operations was \$487,217 for the year ended March 31, 2018 (2017 - \$265,703) and represents expenditures primarily on mineral property exploration and general and administrative expenses for both years.